-Japanese media outlets report that an all-new Toyota Crown is in the pipeline, and the next-gen model will take the shape of an SUV.
-The brand and price positioning of the Toyota Crown SUV would stand above the Toyota Venza (marketed as the Toyota Harrier to JDM), which is the most upscale monocoque SUV in Toyota’s home country.
+Japanese media outlets report that an all-new Toyota Crown SUV is in the pipeline.
+The brand and price positioning of the Toyota Crown SUV would stand above the Toyota Venza (Toyota Harrier), which is the most upscale monocoque SUV in Toyota’s home country.

 TMC is all for leveraging the Crown nameplate’s popularity but feels the need to respond to the changing customer preference of SUVs over sedans.
 In December 2020, Japanese publication Chunichi Shimbun, based in Aichi Prefecture, where Toyota is headquartered and manufactures the Crown, reported that the company would discontinue the luxury sedan.
 Hence the Crown SUV would serve as the sedan’s replacement in 2022, it said.

-The speculations about the next-gen Toyota Crown have been raging since the regional newspaper’s report went online.
+The speculations about the next-gen Toyota Crown have been raging since the regional newspaper published its report.
 Japan’s popular scoop magazine Best Car quickly rigged up a Toyota Crown SUV rendering to make things more interesting.
-We would love to see a rear-wheel-drive luxury SUV from Toyota making it to U.S. showrooms where it could fit customers who can’t afford or want a Lexus SUV.
+We would love to see a such a rear-wheel-drive luxury SUV from Toyota making it to U.S. showrooms where it could fit customers who can’t afford or want a Lexus SUV.

-Toyota converted two of its global nameplates, the Corolla and Yaris, into crossover variants last year.
+Toyota converted two of its global nameplates, the Corolla and Yaris, into crossover variants in 2020.
 It wouldn’t surprise if other four-door cars (regional and international) transition during the model cycle to take the form of crossovers in this decade as demand for this body type shows no signs of slowing.

 Toyota Crown SUV specifications & release date

 One would expect a Toyota Crown SUV to have an RWD drivetrain layout and, like the Crown sedan, feature Toyota’s hybrid drive.
-However, a new Best Car report suggests that the company plans to launch an all-new, FWD Crown sedan based on the GA-K version of the TNGA platform and offer an SUV version of it called ‘Crown Cross.’
-The Toyota Crown SUV could be an FWD model, and its launch would not lead to the discontinuation of the Crown sedan, unlike what reports suggested earlier.
+However, a report Best Car published on July 28, 2021, suggested that the company plans to launch an all-new, FWD Crown sedan based on the GA-K version of the TNGA platform and offer an SUV version of it called ‘Crown Cross.’
+The Toyota Crown SUV could be a FWD model, and its launch would not lead to the discontinuation of the Crown sedan, unlike what reports suggested earlier.

-The new report continues that the Toyota Crown Cross SUV, the first Toyota Crown SUV outside China, was going to premiere as a concept at the Tokyo Motor Show this fall.
+The report stated that the Toyota Crown Cross SUV, the first Toyota Crown SUV outside China, was going to premiere as a concept at the 2021 Tokyo Motor Show this fall.
 With the event no longer on the calendar, Toyota has postponed its debut.
-The company plans to unveil the Crown Cross SUV now in June 2022.
-The production version will get the same powertrain as the next-gen Alphard, which Toyota is developing alongside it, the report concludes.
+The company plans to unveil the Crown Cross SUV now in June 2022, the report said.
+The production version will get the same powertrain as the next-gen Alphard, which Toyota is developing alongside it, the report concluded.

 The dip of the Crown